 - your own on Google Calendars with viewing privileges for students and parents only, and then embed it into your class webpage, start page or wiki. - 6.
 Create a wiki-a web page built by and for students.
 The most famous example is Wikipedia.
 Wikis can communicate school news, information on a research topic, terminology-whatever you want.
 For example, after teaching a lesson, have students go to the class wiki and summarize what they understood.
-Then, when test time arrives, students can study from everyone's notes.
-For examples, go to Wikispaces for Educators.
-I have one for every grade. - 7.
+Then, when test time arrives, students can study from everyone's notes. - 7.
 Set up social bookmarking so students can save links to webpages they use for research, sports, music, and share them with others.
 Imagine the vast database you can compile by having students investigate a topic-say, the French Revolution-save the sites they visit to a group folder, and benefit from each other's research.
-What an amazing tool!
-Good options are Diigo or Delicious. - 8.
-Twitter is a free social messaging utility that allows you to update parents and older students via short messages everyone will have time to read.
+What an amazing tool! - 8.
+X/Twitter is a free social messaging utility that allows you to update parents and older students via short messages everyone will have time to read.
 In my case, I have one account for parents (it's private, so I won't share it here) and one for my PLN (personal learning network-I'd love to have you follow me).
 You can incorporate twitter widgets into webpages, add it to your Google desktop/ smartphone/ iPad, even your blog. - 9.
-Photo sharing through Flikr or Photobucket (or others).
+Photo sharing through Flikr or or others.
 Free online photo collections enable students/parents/teachers to share pictures from school events, sports and more.
 Students can search for photos to help with research (be sure to teach them correct annotations) and educators can upload photos for classes, school events, and more.
 At my school, students had to complete a photo journal after a field trip.
 Everyone uploaded their pictures, creating a huge pool to use for the follow-up project. - 10.
 Podcasting is an efficient method of sharing lectures, instructions, and information.
 They appeal to those multi-intelligences that prefer visual and audio and can be replayed 24/7.
 With a nominal amount of equipment, anyone can create files and post them to the internet that can be accessed from a personal computer or handheld device.
-The most popular site is YouTube, but also try TeacherTube or Vimeo. - 11.
+The most popular site is YouTube, but also try Vimeo. - 11.
 Everyone should try online docs.
 Google Docs has become the standard for free, easy-to-use document sharing at schools and can be limited to the school community of registered users.
 Even if you don't use it in your school, share it with parents.
 You'll be surprised how many will appreciate the alternative to MS Office.